 Criminal Justice Clinic

 The Criminal Justice Clinic represents low-income individuals caught in the criminal legal system.
 CJC defends people who are charged with misdemeanor offenses in state court and helps non-citizens seek post-conviction relief when facing immigration consequences of past criminal offenses.
-CJC also fights for the release of prisoners who are serving lengthy prison offenses due to outdated and unjust sentencing laws.
+CJC also fights for the release of prisoners who are serving lengthy prison sentences due to outdated and unjust sentencing laws

 Under the close supervision of the clinic director, clinic students represent indigent clients in several different aspects of the criminal legal system.
 Clinic students represent those charged with misdemeanors in local state criminal court.
 Clinic students also represent individuals seeking post-conviction relief due to the adverse immigration consequences that resulted from past criminal convictions.
 Finally, students represent a person currently serving a lengthy and excessive sentence and fight for their release, typically in federal court